 Sarah Bush Lincoln partners with local and area schools to bring Project Fit America to selected schools.
-So far, Kansas School and Neoga Middle School have been awarded grants for the national public fitness program.
+So far, Casey, Kansas, Neoga and Oakland have been awarded grants for the national public fitness program.

 The program, funded by Sarah Bush Lincoln Health Foundation, provides fitness equipment and curriculum to schools to help students make activity, fitness and health a part of their everyday school experience.